sanjayk0330/zero-waste-recipe/README.md

 ## Demo Video

-We have included a demo video of using the final product below:
+We have included a demo video of using the final product below: (You can change playback speed to slow it down.)

 https://github.com/sanjayk0330/zero-waste-recipe/assets/146881479/134da12e-7e18-4e7a-85cf-026004fef0a0